 Services are available to students regardless of their ability to pay, insurance status, race, color, national origin, religion, immigration status, sexual orientation, handicap, or gender.
 Reasonable accommodations are made to provide confidential services to non-English speaking students.
 In some instances, centers provide services to siblings, families, and community members as well.

-|SBHCs are located on school grounds and are open and operating when the kids are in school.
+|SBHCs are located on school grounds and are open and operating when kids are in school.
 As a result, students are back in class faster than if they had sought health care in a non-SBHC setting.
-Additionally, parents do not need to take time off work in order to transport the sick student to a doctor.
+Additionally, parents do not need to take time off work in order to transport a sick student to the doctor.
 SBHCs provide accessible, comprehensive, and confidential health care services to Oregon youth through public and private partnerships (e.g. schools, health departments, community providers, hospitals).